mertvn/vnsorter/README.md

     only search the full title of the VN

-"extra_file": string

-    name of the (empty) extra file to be created at the destinations useful for keeping track of games you haven't played yet e.g. !unplayed
-    leave empty to not create any extra files

 "vnsorter_file": true or false

     Create a !vnsorter.json file inside the directory of a VN match